Module 1: Introduction to the New National Veterinary Accreditation Program

 Module 5: Vesicular Diseases

-The first part of this module addresses the importance of foot-and-mouth disease, vesicular stomatitis, swine vesicular disease, and vesicular exanthema of swine in the United States.
-Clinical signs associated with the four vesicular diseases and specific biosecurity measures are included.
+The first part of this module addresses the importance of foot-and-mouth disease, vesicular stomatitis, swine vesicular disease, vesicular exanthema of swine, and Senecavirus A in the United States.
+Clinical signs associated with vesicular diseases and specific biosecurity measures are included.
 The second part of this module takes the veterinarian through an interactive scenario investigating a possible vesicular disease outbreak on a swine farm.
 Veterinarians learn the process of reporting a possible vesicular disease case and the chain of events that occur in a foreign animal disease investigation.

 Module 6: Exotic Avian Diseases

-This module addresses the important role companion animal practitioner's play as it relates to detecting foreign animal diseases (FADs) in Category I animals (dogs, cats).
-In all, information about ten FADs affecting Category I animals is included.
+This module addresses the important role companion animal practitioners play as it relates to detecting foreign animal diseases (FADs) in Category I animals.
 Each disease also has a one-page reference source (Disease Briefs) as a resource for practitioners.
-FAD incursions in the U.S. that were detected by private sector veterinarians are described (screwworm and rabbit hemorrhagic disease).
+FAD incursions in the United States that were detected by private sector veterinarians are described.
 Finally, a scenario culminates what was taught in this module regarding how a veterinarian should appropriately handle a suspected FAD in a patient at their clinic.

 This module illustrates the scope of international horse travel and the economic factors associated with its growth, including examples of disease outbreaks that have occurred throughout the world.
 Proper completion of health certificates for temporary or permanent movement is included.
 An interactive scenario that demonstrates the process for permanently exporting a horse internationally is presented.
 Emphasis is placed on the role of the accredited veterinarian, isolation procedures, the required laboratory tests, and accurately completing an international health certificate.